 The Mighty Mag, short for the mighty magnet, is a 4-inch outdoor magnet mounted omni-directional antenna for vehicle and IoT signal boosters.
 It can also be used with cellular hotspots.

-The antenna easily attaches to the top of any vehicle (cars, SUVs, trucks, etc.) or IoT application (smart parking meters, vending machines, ATMs, etc.) and captures cellular signals from every direction.
-As a mobile antenna, it can rapidly and automatically adapt to outside signal changes to maintain a consistent connection on the go.
+The antenna easily attaches to the top of any vehicle or IoT application.
+It's great for smart parking meters, vending machines, ATMs and more.
+The Mighty Mag is omnidirectional, which means that it pulls in cell signal from all directions.
+As a mobile antenna, it can quickly and automatically adapt to outside signal changes to maintain a consistent connection on the go.

 With gains up to 3 dBi, the Mighty Mag will work best in urban, suburban, and some rural areas when paired with the right signal booster.